dfts8ef/mpv-track-selector/README.md

 | subtitle_2_external | boolean | Yes |
 | subtitle_2_formats | array | Yes |

 - Order of profiles matter.
-If there is an overlap the first profile match is selected.
+If there is an overlap the first profile match is selected
+- If no profile matches, track selection in `mpv.conf` is used
 - No `audio_` option means no audio track selected
 - No `subtitle_` option means no subtitle track selected
 - No `subtitle_2_` option means no secondary subtitle track selected